teisdbr/winlibrs-docs-test/librs-spec.md

 ## Action Type (C5)
 ___

 **Description:** Action Type designates what LIBRS should do with the Line of data that it's about to read.
-There are Five (5) Types of Action Types, but realistically it's easiest to just use two of them: 'I - Insert' and 'D - Delete'.
+For modern implementations we would recommend only using 'I - Insert' and 'D - Delete', however in order to maintain support for older systems, we do still allow all Five (5) Action Types to be submitted.

 The Types Available are:
 * I - Insert